 It’s been awhile since I talked about where I stand in terms of my manuscripts.
-My first completed novel, DONOVAN, is being queried, and the second, THE WOODSMAN’S ROSE, has gone through my edits and is now with my extremely helpful critique partners.
+My first completed novel, WHISPERS IN THE CANYON, is being queried, and the second, THE WOODSMAN’S ROSE, has gone through my edits and is now with my extremely helpful critique partners.
 I’m also just finishing up my final edit of the third manuscript, entitled RAINBOW MAN.
 It’s not quite ready for the beta readers yet.

 good GREAT news is with my fourth novel in the Donovan Family Saga.
 THE WINDS OF MORNING is actually a “pre-quel”, and tells the story of Molly and John Patrick’s emigration to America just after the Potato Famine of 1847-1851.
 It’s told in four parts: their meeting and marriage in Ireland; their trip across the sea to Philadelphia; and their journey first south to Terminus (now Atlanta), then west to Texas.

 PART 1 IS DONE!!!